Kahvedzic/Southern-Water-Corp/README.md

 <img width="1250" alt="Screenshot 2024-10-21 at 3 23 35 PM" src="https://github.com/user-attachments/assets/7dddee14-c0a4-4300-8452-28a9ea0e745f">

-Filtered Dataframes with Box Plots - Removing Outliers
+Filtered Dataframes with Box Plots - Outliers Removed

 * As we all know, Outliers can easily skew our analysis and we might want to remove them.
 * Using the df_raw dataset, below is the result of the calculation of removing the outliers skewing our analysis.